open-mmlab/mmagic/docs/en/install.rst

 **Step 4**.
 Install MMEditing

-To make full utilization of configuration files and useful tools, we recommend installing MMEditing from source codes.
+To make full utilization of configuration files and tools, we recommend installing MMEditing from source codes.

 .. code-block:: sh